Liouvillian topology and nonreciprocal dynamics in open Floquet chains: Open quantum system

-Fig.~\ref{fig:scatter_plots} illustrates the transformation for a topologically non-trivial parameter set -- starting from the NH Floquet operator, through the Liouvillian without quantum jumps to the full Lindbladian.
-One observes that one of the two eigenvalue branches $\xi_\pm(k)$ of the NH Floquet operator $F$ (specifically $\xi_+(k)$ in Fig.~\ref{fig:scatter_plots}(a)) gives rise to two distinct eigenvalue branches $\eta_{+\pm}(k, \tilde q)$ for each value of $\tilde q$, which remain separated from each other (see Fig.~\ref{fig:scatter_plots}(b)).
-The complete set of eigenvalues $\eta_{\pm\pm}(k, q)$ thus forms three distinct regions: the innermost corresponding to $\eta_{--}(k, q)$, the middle one to $\eta_{+-}(k, q)$ and $\eta_{-+}(k, q)$, and the outermost to $\eta_{++}(k, q)$ (see Fig.~\ref{fig:scatter_plots}(c)).
+Figure \ref{fig:scatter_plots} illustrates the transformation for a topologically nontrivial parameter set -- starting from the NH Floquet operator, through the Liouvillian without quantum jumps, to the full Lindbladian.
+One observes that one of the two eigenvalue branches $\xi_\pm(k)$ of the NH Floquet operator $F$ [specifically $\xi_+(k)$ in Fig.~\ref{fig:scatter_plots}(a)] gives rise to two distinct eigenvalue branches $\eta_{+\pm}(k, \tilde q)$ for each value of $\tilde q$, which remain separated from each other [see Fig.~\ref{fig:scatter_plots}(b)].
+The complete set of eigenvalues $\eta_{\pm\pm}(k, q)$ thus forms three distinct regions: the innermost region corresponding to $\eta_{--}(k, q)$, the middle region containing $\eta_{+-}(k, q)$ and $\eta_{-+}(k, q)$, and the outermost region corresponding to $\eta_{++}(k, q)$ [see Fig.~\ref{fig:scatter_plots}(c)].
 For $\eta_{++}(k, q)$, each individual curve $\eta_{++}(k, \tilde q)$ possesses a topological winding number that is opposite in sign to that of $\xi_+(k)$.
 In total, $\eta_{++}(k, q)$ consists of $L$ eigenvalue curves, each sharing the same winding number.
 Accordingly, we associate the broadened eigenvalue band $\eta_{++}$ with the topological winding number of $\xi_+(k)$.
 Analogously, the same correspondence holds for $\eta_{--}(k, \tilde q)$.
 In contrast, for the middle region, the windings of the eigenvalue curves $\eta_{+-}(k, \tilde q)$ and $\eta_{-+}(k, \tilde q)$ are opposite and thus cancel each other, leading to a total winding number of $W = 0$.
-The large number of eigenvalue curves originates from the doubled Hilbert space, which also accounts for the classical coherences of the states.